sisl/Smile.jl/doc/index.rst

 Smile --- Structural Modelling, Inference, and Learning Engine
 ==============================================================

-The *Smile* package is a wrapper for the C++ SMILE librarydeveloped by the Decision Systems Laboratory at the University of Pittsburgh.
+The *Smile.jl* package is a wrapper for the C++ SMILE librarydeveloped by the Decision Systems Laboratory at the University of Pittsburgh.
 Smile allows users to do structure modelling, inference, and learning for Bayesian Networks.

 **Contents:**